I will show you how easy it is to make delicious authentic German Rouladen, the ultimate comfort food, perfect for the fall and winter season.

 What are German Rouladen?

-This traditional German dish are essentially beef slices filled and rolled up thin slices of meat that are being braised with vegetables until tender.
+This traditional German dish are essentially beef slices filled and rolled up thin slices of meat that are braised with vegetables until tender.
 They are ideal for less expensive cuts of meat.
 Traditionally, Rouladen are made from beef, with the filling consisting of bacon, onions, and pickles.
 Braised for a long time with vegetables they literally swim in a flavorful, rich gravy.

-Why you’ll love these traditional German beef rouladen
+Why you’ll love these traditional German beef Rouladen

 This recipe makes very traditional, authentic German Rouladen.
 It is absolutely delicious as it is with the flavor coming from browned meat, the vegetables, and a little red wine.

 Even though I am given you exact measurements, you don’t have to stick to them.
 You can play with the amounts: don’t like mustard?
 Use less.
 Do you love vegetables?
 Add more or even double the amount.
-You don’t have a cast iron dutch oven?
+You don’t have a cast iron Dutch oven?
 Use another vessel.
 You don’t have one of the ingredients?
 Substitute with something else.

 Once you have made the recipe you will see how easy it will be to make variations of this classic Rouladen recipe.